ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Downloading Data Button

-🧑‍🏫 You can download any data of interest by clicking on the round symbol with the download arrow in it (**download button**) next to each indicator in the **Indicator Panel** for the selected indicator.
+🧑‍🏫 You can download any data of interest by clicking on the round symbol with the download arrow (**download button**) next to each indicator in the **Indicator Panel** for the selected indicator.
-You can get all the data for the instance if you click **the download button** at the top of the **Information Panel**.
+You can get all the data for the Instance if you click **the download button** at the top of the **Information Panel**.
 This will give you a spreadsheet of the information that you can use outside of the platform.

 👨‍🏫 Click on the **download button** next to **People In Need** and observe the downloaded spreadsheet on your computer.
-Note the data is colour-coded in the spreadsheet as per the platform and that the data is broken down into tabs for each geography level.
+Note the data is color-coded in the spreadsheet as per the platform and the data is broken down into tabs for each geography level.
 Thus, you can work with the data offline.

 ![Download Data](../assets/screenshots/download-data.png)
 ![Spreadsheet](../assets/screenshots/Spreadsheet.png)XXX Amy update XXX

 ## Layers

-🧑‍🏫 Let's explore context layers. layers that give context to the indicators on the map.
+🧑‍🏫 Let's explore context layers.
+Layers that give context to the indicators on the map.

 ### Context Layers

 🧑‍🏫 The **context layers** can be accessed by clicking on the button with 3 overlapping squares on it.

-XXX add screenshot with arrow XXX
+XXX add a screenshot with arrow XXX

 There will be a list of layers to choose from.
 Context layers are shown on the map to provide a sense of the conditions in the region.
 They can cover any topic.
-For example, security, food security, infrastructure, etc. Context layers do not have indicator data attached, they are a visual aid on the dashboard map.
+For example, security, food security, infrastructure, etc. Context layers do not have indicator data attached.
+They are a visual aid on the dashboard map.

-Let's select ‘Access’ we can now see all the roads, airports, and other access indicators/features.
+Let's select 'Access'.
+We can now see all the roads, airports, and other access indicators/features.

-Click on triangle next to Access to expand the options/group.
+Click on the triangle next to Access to expand the options/group.
 You can choose exactly what features you want to see.
 Turn off everything except Roads and Ports by checking and unchecking the checkboxes.

-You can access the **legend** of the context layers by expanding the triangle next to the Access freatures (e.g. Ports).
+You can access the **legend** of the context layers by expanding the triangle next to the Access features (e.g., Ports).

-Click on a point on the map like a port you will be given information about the point in an **Information Popup**.
+Click on a point on the map like a port.
+You will be given information about the point in an **Information Popup**.

 ![Layers Ports](../assets/screenshots/layers-ports.png)